 SF Symbols 4 variable colors

-SF Symbols is an amazing iconography library, that is designed to integrate seamlessly with the various Apple platforms.
-SF Symbols 4 adds even more features to these symbols, where variable colors will let you communicate values with your symbols.
-Let’s take a look!
+SF Symbols is an amazing icon library, designed to integrate seamlessly with the various Apple platforms.
+SF Symbols 4 adds even more things.
+Let’s take a look at variable colors!

 You can easily define a variable value when you create your symbol instance, for instance: